CaiJimmy/hugo-theme-stack/content/post/fenix-bc26r-review/index.md

 I’ve ridden with the BC26R in snow, in slush, through three months of uninterrupted monsoon.
 It’s seen more rough days than most lights will in a lifetime.

 ### It's Tough

 I've pressure-washed it after rides.
 Dropped it.
 Left it charging in the tent vestibule while it rained outside.
 It's shrugged it all off.

 ### It's Reliable

+I've pressure-washed it after rides.
+Dropped it.
+Left it charging in the tent vestibule while it rained outside.
+It's shrugged it all off.

 On two separate overnighters, I used the 600-lumen mode continuously for over seven hours.
 On one ride, I used the turbo mode briefly for a descent — runtime was still a remarkable 7h:10m.

 > I carry a spare cell.
 But I’ve rarely needed it.

 ### It's Smart

 Double-press the switch, and you’re in flash mode — 600 lumens, daytime visible.
 No need to cycle through.
 It’s instant.
 It’s intuitive.

 ---